-Fly-in-fly-out (FIFO) and drive-in-drive-out (DIDO) are two types of long-distance commuting work that are becoming increasingly common among Australians and expats alike.
+Fly-in-fly-out (FIFO) and drive-in-drive-out (DIDO) are two types of long-distance commuting work that have become increasingly common among Australians and expat workers over the last decade.

 Due to the nature of the mining and energy sectors, the geographic locations of these working environments can be vast and remote, which means that workers cannot return home after their shift is finished.
 Instead they reside in purpose-built villages throughout their time on shift before returning home for their time off.

 The FIFO/DIDO life isn’t for everyone, but the financial benefits are vast.
 As a leading migration agent in Perth and Melbourne, True Blue works with a lot of people who have immersed themselves in the FIFO lifestyle, so we’re well placed to offer advice to newcomers who are considering this type of work.

 Workers are stay in accommodation close to their work site, although FIFOs have also been known to be housed in rented accommodation in local towns, hotels and motels.
 These communities have been developed so they cater for the workers’ needs, with recreational spaces, medical facilities and most of them include a cleaning service.

 To that end, here are 12 tips for living life as a FIFO or DIDO worker in Australia.

 1. Do your research

 Make sure you do your research before you become a FIFO worker, search the internet and try and find out about the location where you will be working.
 It’s useful to learn about the climate, local communities and nearby attractions to help you build a greater picture of where you will be working and if it is suitable for you.
 It’s not a lifestyle that suits everyone.
 Consider how you’ll feel being away from friends and family members for long periods of time.

 2. Get used to long hours